veve0403/f19-ex3/README.md

 Spoiler: your design could be broadly characterized as having the features of something other than a rapid event-related design, although the design may have not converged to the ideal form of this other type of design.

+### Answer 1.1

+It looks like this algorithm converged this rapid event related design in to a stochastic design, with non-fixed ISI.

 ## Question 1.2